ScilifelabDataCentre/pathogens-portal/content/english/support_services/tutorial_ena/tutorial_ena_subroute1.md

 * Go back to the Dashboard menu (top left of the Webin Submissions Portal) and click on **Samples Report**.
 Find the accession number (starting with ERS) for the sample that the sequence file belongs to.
 Copy this and paste it into the manifest file as the SAMPLE field value.

 * **Only needed if you have previously submitted the related raw reads** - go to the Dashboard menu (top left of the Webin Submissions Portal) and click on **Runs Report**.
 Locate the accession number(s) (starting with ERR) for the raw read(s) that the assembly sequence file is based on.
-Copy the number(s), and paste it/them into the manifest file as the RUN_REF field value.
+Copy the number(s), and paste it/them into the manifest file as the RUN_REF field value (separate with comma).

 #### Submit using Webin-CLI